Introduction

 pyBaram

-pyBaram is an open-source, Python-based software designed to solve compressible flow using the finite volume method on unstructured grids.
+pyBaram is an open-source, Python-based software designed to solve compressible flows using the finite volume method on unstructured grids.
 ‘Baram’ translates to ‘Wind’ in Korean.
-The software is tailored for solving compressible inviscid flow, laminar flow, and turbulent flow through the use of RANS (Reynolds Averaged Navier-Stokes) models.
+The software supports the simulation of compressible inviscid, laminar, and turbulent flows based on the Reynolds-averaged Navier-Stokes (RANS) models.
 All the code is written in Python, and hybrid parallel simulations are implemented using high-performance Python packages.

 Installation